DORA vs NIST 800-171

 What It Is

 Digital Operational Resilience Act (DORA), Regulation (EU) 2022/2554, is an EU regulation strengthening financial sector resilience against ICT disruptions like cyberattacks.
-Applicable from January 17, 2025, to 20 entity types and CTPPs, it uses risk-based, proportional approaches for harmonized management.
+Applicable since January 17, 2025, to 20 entity types and CTPPs, it uses risk-based, proportional approaches for harmonized management.

 Key Components